greenm01/ec4x/docs/ec4x_specs.md

 Players can allocate a portion of their turn budget into Counter Intelligence Points (CIP).

-CIP points cost 30 XMR each.
+CIP points cost 30 production points each.

 When an espionage event occurs the House must spend CIP Points to roll for detection.
 Each roll costs one(1) CIP point.
 If a House has no CIP Points, espionage automatically succeeds.